The new ISO 23875 standard places a greater emphasis on the air quality inside the operator cabin than has been previously addressed.

 The BreatheSafe INPRESS automatically records and stores recorded data, depending on sampling requirements this can be up to 12 months.

-The TS controller is designed to start data logging as soon as it is powered up.
+The TLUCPMCO2 controller is designed to start data logging as soon as it is powered up.
 Data samples time, date, motor capacity, and current pressure readings.
 This is additional to standard alarm logging, which occurs at every alarm instance.

 Service Test Mode